6dem/fcircuit-core/README.md

 # FCircuit Core

-**fcircuit-core** is a JavaScript library for modeling **Switching Function Elements (SFE) with delay**.
+**fcircuit-core** is a JavaScript library for modeling **Function Element Circuits with delay**.
-It provides base classes and node implementations for building and simulating circuits such as IG, MIG, and AIG.
+It provides base classes and node implementations for building and simulating circuits such as fcircuit, IG, MIG, and AIG.

 ---